 Sesame is the ninth most common food allergy in the US (1).
-It was recently added as a top allergen in 2021 and will be required to be listed on food labels starting in 2023.
+It was recently added as a top allergen in 2021 and has been required to be listed on food labels since January 2023.

 When we eat sesame, we are eating the seed of the plant.
 For a person with an allergy, their immune system reacts to proteins in sesame, triggering an allergic reaction.